magento/devdocs/guides/v1.0/get-started/bk-get-started-api.md

 * Integrate with a CMS (Content Management System).
 At present, content tagging is not supported.

-* Create JavaScript widgets in the Magento storefront or Admin interface.
+* Create JavaScript widgets in the Magento storefront or on the Admin panel.
 The widget makes AJAX calls to access services.

 <h2 id="procedure">How do I get started?</h2>

 You must register a web service on Magento Admin.
 Use the following general steps to set up Magento to enable web services.

 1. Create a web services user on Magento Admin.
+To create a user, click System > All Users > Add New User.
 2. Create a new integration on Magento Admin.
+To create an integration, click System > Integration > Add New Integration.
 Be sure to restrict which resources the integration can access.
 3. Use a REST or SOAP client to configure authentication.

-See the Merchant documentation for more information.
+See the Merchant User Guide for more information.